-10 Multi-Status Response
+11 Multi-Status Response

-The default 207 Multi-Status response body is a text/xml HTTP entity that contains a single XML element called multistatus, which contains a set of XML elements called response which contain 200, 300, 400, and 500 series status codes generated during the method invocation.
+The default 207 (Multi-Status) response body is a text/xml or application/xml HTTP entity that contains a single XML element called multistatus, which contains a set of XML elements called response which contain 200, 300, 400, and 500 series status codes generated during the method invocation.
 100 series status codes SHOULD NOT be recorded in a response XML element.

-11 XML Element Definitions
+12 XML Element Definitions

-In the section below, the final line of each section gives the element type declaration using the format defined in [Bray, Paoli, Sperberg-McQueen, 1998].
-The "Value" field, where present, specifies futher restrictions on the allowable contents of the XML element using BNF (i.e., to further restrict the values of a PCDATA element).
+In the section below, the final line of each section gives the element type declaration using the format defined in [REC-XML].
+The "Value" field, where present, specifies further restrictions on the allowable contents of the XML element using BNF (i.e., to further restrict the values of a PCDATA element).

-11.1 activelock XML Element
+12.1 activelock XML Element

-'''

-Name: activelock

-Namespace: DAV:
+Name: activelock Namespace: DAV:

-'''